We can help you improve the skills of your workforce

 A skilled workforce is the key to successful businesses and a successful city region.
 With two world-class universities, a host of further education colleges and an array of apprenticeships and adult learning opportunities, we are well placed to support business growth through skills investment.

 Sheffield City Region has become a leading area for skills and employment programmes.
-With 20,000 apprenticeship opportunities in the city region, many colleges and training providers delivering training to young people and adults and thousands of employers looking to upskill their workforce, the issue of skills is critical to all that we do.
+With around 14,000 new apprentices every year, many colleges and training providers delivering training to young people and adults and thousands of employers looking to upskill their workforce, the issue of skills is critical to all that we do.

 Skills Bank is a programme developed by the Sheffield City Region Local Enterprise Partnership which matches private sector investment in skills training with public funding to help businesses invest in their workforce and improve their productivity.
 Funding is available to businesses that make a strong case for how the investment will deliver growth.
 To find out more, visit the Growth Hub website.